Frequently asked questions (FAQ)

 That all depends on what you want to achieve.
 For cleaning up local shallow water dive sites you can start at open water level.
 Most divers that salvage large nets at sea are technically trained divers with loads of experience and exclusively operating in a team.
 There is a large grey area in between.
 Most divers can participate in one way or another.

 - Looking for dive training that incorporates a stable platform and teamwork?
-Visit the Global Underwater Explorers website.
+Visit the Global Underwater Explorers website, this is one of the technical diving agencies who can teach you this.

 - Already a technical diver described above?
 Contact us for further Ghost Diving training options, we have developed our own volunteer training course.